Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 day.

-On gaining Resources in the form of raw, impure materials, the Solar may gain double its Resource value.
+On gaining Resources in the form of raw, impure materials, the Solar may double its normal Resource value.

 ### Spiritual Armaments